 INM-901 for Alzheimer's disease

 InMed’s INM-901 is a drug candidate being developed as a potential treatment for Alzheimer’s disease.
-Promising early studies demonstrate INM-901’s neuroprotective effects and an ability to extend neurite length, signifying improved neuronal function, a unique therapeutic effect not shown in any current Alzheimer’s disease treatments.
+Promising studies demonstrate INM-901’s neuroprotective effects and an ability to extend neurite length, signifying improved neuronal function, a unique therapeutic effect not shown in any current Alzheimer’s disease treatments.

 InMed has conducted several in vitro and in vivo studies to test the pharmacological effects of INM-901, a cannabinoid analog, in Alzheimer’s disease preclinical models with promising results demonstrating disease-modifying effects.